PwC case study: Acquisition of Langeberg & Ashton Foods

 PwC Deals supports consortium acquisition of Langeberg & Ashton Foods (L&AF), helping safeguard approximately 3,000 jobs in Ashton in the Western Cape.

-L&AF, a division of Tiger Brands, has been a leader in the global market for canned deciduous fruit for over 60 years.
-L&AF is based in and by far the largest employer in the town of Ashton in the Western Cape with the majority of produce sourced within a 120km radius.
+Langeberg Foods (Pty) Ltd, formerly Langeberg & Ashton Foods (L&AF) - a division of Tiger Brands - has been a leader in the global market for canned deciduous fruit for over 60 years.
+The business is based in and by far the largest employer in the town of Ashton in the Western Cape with the majority of produce sourced within a 120km radius.

-A consortium of buyers consisting of the Ashton Fruit Producers Agricultural Co-operative, the Langeberg Community Trust, established with R150 million funding support from Tiger Brands, and the Norwegian Development Fund for Emerging Markets (Norfund) has acquired the L&AF operations from Tiger Brands reflecting the consortium’s commitment to the fruit industry in the Breede River Valley and its people.
+In 2025, a consortium of buyers consisting of the Ashton Fruit Producers Agricultural Co-operative and the Norwegian Investment Fund for Developing Countries (Norfund) acquired the L&AF operations from Tiger Brands with the sale effective 1 October 2025.

 The dividends and benefits from the 10% stake held by the Langeberg Community Trust will be used to support socio-economic development in the broader Langeberg region.